InfamousTechers/DashboardProject/src/main/java/com/dash/dashboard/scraper/python/README.md

     sites = Vula.with_gradebook()
         [Key: site_name , Value: SiteTool object]

-# Getting all assignments from all sites with assignments
+# Getting all assignmentsTable from all sites with assignmentsTable
     # E.g
     for site_name in Vula.with_assignments:
-        assignments = Vula.with_assignments[site_name].get_assignments()
+        assignmentsTable = Vula.with_assignments[site_name].get_assignments()
-        for assignment in assignments:
+        for assignment in assignmentsTable:
             print(assignment)
         print()